researchart/rose6icse/submissions/available/OpenVocabCodeNLM/INSTALL.md

 Please note that the replication of the full vocabulary study may take a few hours, even days (depending on the number of CPUs available).

-Download the Java corpus from https://doi.org/10.7488/ds/1690 and distribute the projects between the train (on which vocabulary and corpus size were calculated) and test (for OOV-rate calculation) datasets.
+Download the Java corpus from https://doi.org/10.7488/ds/1690 and distribute the projects between the train (on which vocabulary and corpus size were calculated) and the test (for OOV-rate calculation) datasets.

-This is the list of the projects that has to be in the test set: https://raw.githubusercontent.com/giganticode/icse-2020/master/vocab-study-test-projects.txt, others shoulkd be in the training set:
+This is the list of the projects that has to be in the test set: https://raw.githubusercontent.com/giganticode/icse-2020/master/vocab-study-test-projects.txt, others should be in the training set:

 ```shell script
 mkdir -p $USER/vocab_study_dataset/train